Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.httpsAuthPoolMaxFree](./values.yaml#L3181)

 Optional.
-Maximum number of idle threads allowed for the "TLS-SSL AUTHENTICATION" internal pool.
+Maximum number of idle threads allowed for the `TLS-SSL AUTHENTICATION` internal pool.
 It behaves in the same way as the `load.serverPoolMaxFree` setting.

 **Default:**